bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 When an execution context is established, `this` points to the object the context is associated with.
 This covers the below principles:
 * Window/Global Binding
 If the context you're working on is the global context, `this` will point to the global object.
-This is kinda why this:
 * Implicit Binding
 If you call a method, `this` points to the object the method is assocated with.